Burdell suburb profile

 Burdell rental market trends

-The rental market in Burdell has experienced growth, with house rents increasing by 9.1% over the past year to $600 per week.
-However, there is no data available for unit rents, indicating a potential lack of unit rental properties in the area.
-Burdell's appeal continues to grow, making it an attractive option for families and investors seeking opportunities in a developing suburb.
+The rental market in Burdell has experienced growth, with house rents increasing by 12.7% over the past year to $620 per week.
+However, there has been no change in unit rents, which remain at $0 per week.
+This indicates a strong demand for houses, making Burdell an attractive option for investors focusing on family homes in a growing community.

 Suburbs near Burdell